piotrmurach/tty-prompt/README.md

 #         stash
 ```

-To cusomize query text presented pass `:single_text` and `:plural_text` options to respectively change the message when one match is found or many.
+To customize query text presented pass `:single_text` and `:plural_text` options to respectively change the message when one match is found or many.

 ```ruby
 possible = %w(status stage stash commit branch blame)